ktaylor63/southeast/site/content/national-wildlife-refuges/green-river-national-wildlife-refuge.md

 The proposed Green River NWR has numerous goals including:

 - Establish a second national wildlife refuge in Kentucky to support conservation of fish, wildlife, and plants;
+- Protect and manage wetlands and bottomland forest habitats to support waterfowl, migratory birds, and threatened and endangered species;
 - Provide high-quality hunting and sport fishing opportunities;
 - Provide opportunities for public use and environmental education and interpretation;
-- Collaborate with partners to the ecological function of the project area by working with partners to achieve mutual conservation priorities; and
+- Collaborate with partners to protect and enhance biodiversity and  water quality and quantity within the Ohio River and Green River watersheds, benefiting both humans and wildlife; and
 - Ensure healthy wildlife populations for the benefit of Kentuckians and all Americans.

 ## Location